brooksandrew/postman_problems/README.md

     sudo apt-get install graphviz
     ```

-    These are the installs I'm currently using on my builds for the [tests on TravisCI] bYMMV
+    These are the installs I'm currently using on my builds for the [tests on TravisCI].
+YMMV.
+For Windows users and
-    For Windows, Linux and other users, I defer to the Graphviz download docs.
+    for those where these methods fail, I defer to the Graphviz download docs.

 ## Usage